-- 1. The content of the test, including the learning objectives, is described in the study guide and is made available to students at least at the start of the semester. - 2.
+- 1. The content of the test, including the learning objectives, is available through ProjectCampus and is made available to students at least at the start of the semester. - 2.
 The examiner determines the period of time allowed to students to take the test as well as any aids that students may use during the test, subject to the guidelines and instructions provided by the Examination Board.
 This information must be stated on the examination paper. - 3.
-The test timetable will be published through the portal no later than 1 week before the start of the test period in question.
+The test timetable will be published through ProjectCampus no later than 1 week before the start of the test period in question.